S. Davies is an avid member of Toastmasters, a renowned educational club for people who want to develop their public speaking skills.

-10 Things You Should Know About Your Audience Before You Give a Speech
+10 Things to Know About Your Audience

 There's no doubt that being an effective speaker requires you to know the subject you are talking about inside out.
 But a wealth of topical knowledge is only one facet of pulling off an exceptional presentation.
 You also need to take time to research your audience and find out what motivates them, how they identify themselves to others, and what they feel strongly about.
 Here are 10 vital things you should know about your audience before you write and deliver your speech.

 Depending on the organization or special occasion, your audience may be made up primarily of one gender.
-Choose language that is suitable and appropriate for audience without being patronizing.
-Pay attention to the pronouns you use, the anecdotes you tell and the issues you focus on.
+Choose language that is suitable and appropriate for your audience without being patronizing.
+Pay attention to the pronouns you use, the anecdotes you tell, and the issues you focus on.
 And no matter what, always avoid sexist, derogatory jokes that perpetuate harmful stereotypes.

-3. Educational background
+3. Educational Background

-4. Jobs and Careers
+4. Career and Industry

-3. Social and/or Economic Status
+5. Social and Economic Status